AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 to all intelligent students because he lived, not like Origen, in the full stream of events, but in a quiet backwater where primitive thoughts and habits lingered longer than elsewhere."
 "Clement had no enemies in life or in death."
-The great effort of **Clement** and **Origen** seems to have been to reconcile the revelation of God in Christ with the older revelation of God in nature.
+The great effort of Clement and Origen seems to have been to reconcile the revelation of God in Christ with the older revelation of God in nature.

-Says **De Pressense**: \"That which strikes us in Clement is his serenity.
+Says De Pressense: \"That which strikes us in Clement is his serenity.
 We feel that he himself enjoys that deep and abiding peace which he urges the Corinthians to seek.
 It is impressed on every page he writes, while his thoughts flow on like a broad and quiet stream, never swelling into a full impetuous tide....
-We feel that this man has a great love for Jesus Christ.\" Compare, contrast rather, his serenity and peacefulness with the stormy tempestuousness of **Tertullian**, his
-\"narrow and passionate realism,\" and we see a demonstration of the power and beauty of the Restorationist faith.
+We feel that this man has a great love for Jesus Christ.\" Compare, contrast rather, his serenity and peacefulness with the stormy tempestuousness of Tertullian, his \"narrow and passionate realism,\" and we see a demonstration of the power and beauty of the Restorationist faith.

+### Frederick Denison Maurice's Eulogy.

-**Frederick Denison Maurice** declares:[^222] \"I do not know where we shall look for a purer or a truer man than this Clemens of Alexandria....
+Frederick Denison Maurice declares:[^222] \"I do not know where we shall look for a purer or a truer man than this Clemens of Alexandria....
 He seems to me that one, of the old fathers whom we should all have reverenced most as a teacher, and loved best as a friend.\"

-**Baur** remarks: "Alexandria, the birthplace of Gnosticism, is also the birthplace of Christian theology, which in fact in its earliest forms, aimed at being nothing but a Christian Gnosticism.
+Baur remarks: "Alexandria, the birthplace of Gnosticism, is also the birthplace of Christian theology, which in fact in its earliest forms, aimed at being nothing but a Christian Gnosticism.
 Among the fathers, Clement of Alexandria and Origen stand nearest to the Gnostics.
 They